kaliflowerx3/ZoltriTWserver/rules.md

 6. You must be the race you ally with (see rule 4).
 Alliance changes are expensive, but are offered in-store at spawn.
 7. This is a mature server!
 Underage players will be banned.
 8. No PvP logging!
 Don't be a coward.
-9. Do not attack anyone who is not the same rank as you on their claim.
-Check others' rank with /ar check (double check their rank on the wiki if you need to).
-It will be up to the DEFENDER to provide proof.
-10. You may only force-tp (Witchery rite or otherwise) someone onto UNCLAIMED LAND!
+9. You may only force-tp (Witchery rite or otherwise) someone onto UNCLAIMED LAND!
 We have ways of tracking this!
 It is up to the DEFENDER to bring it to our attention.

 :shield: DEFENDER: :shield:
-- If you are on your claim and you are attacked, you are the defender.
 - If you are summoned by someone else (force-tp) you are the defender.
 - There is no defender in PvP outside of claims (or summoning)!
 - There is no defender in Arena PvP.